dokyan1989/node_master_class_callbacks/README.md

 5. The API allows a signed-in user to use their token to create a new "check".
 6. The API allows a signed-in user to edit or delete any of their checks.
 7. In the background, workers perform all the "checks" at the appropriate times, and send alerts to the users when a check changes its state from "up" to "down", or vice versa.

+# Notes
+1. Send SMS via Twilio.
+2. Use the filesystem as a key-value store of JSON docs.